Sunlight: Composition and power

-of wavelengths: X-rays, ultraviolet, visible light, infrared, and radio waves; the only direct signature of the nuclear processes in the core of the Sun is via the very weakly interacting neutrinos.
+of wavelengths: X-rays, ultraviolet, visible light, infrared, and radio waves.
 Different depths in the photosphere have different temperatures, and this partially explains the deviations from a black-body spectrum.

+There is also a flux of gamma rays from the quiescent Sun, obeying a power law between 0.5 and 2.6 TeV.
+Some gamma rays are caused by cosmic rays interacting with the solar atmosphere, but this does not explain these findings.

+The only direct signature of the nuclear processes in the core of the Sun is via the very weakly interacting neutrinos.

 Although the solar corona is a source of extreme ultraviolet and X-ray radiation, these rays make up only a very small amount of the power output of the Sun (see spectrum at right).
-The spectrum of nearly all solar electromagnetic radiation striking the Earth's atmosphere spans a range of 100 nm to about 1 mm (1,000,000 nm).
+The spectrum of nearly all (roughly 98.7%) of the solar electromagnetic radiation striking the Earth's atmosphere spans a range of 200 nm to about 4000 nm.
 This band of significant radiation power can be divided into five regions in increasing order of wavelengths: